fhellwig/pkgconfig/README.md

 1. Get the parent module (the module calling `require('pkgconfig')`).
 2. Get the directory part of the parent module's filename.
 3. Look for a `package.json` file in this directory.
-4. If found, let that be the *package-root* directory.
+4. If found, let that be the package base directory.
 5. Otherwise, get the parent directory (..) and go to step 3.

 This algorithm means that the module using `pkgconfig` need not be in the top level package directory.
-For example, if pkgconfig were used in a file located in the `lib` subdirectory, then pkgconfig will still find the package-root directory (the one containing the `package.json` file) and look for the `config` directory in that package-root directory.
+For example, if pkgconfig were used in a file located in the `lib` subdirectory, then pkgconfig will still find the package base directory (the one containing the `package.json` file) and look for the `config` directory in that package-root directory.